trebeljahr/trebeljahr.com/_drafts/the-problem-at-the-heart-of-capitalism.md

 ## Isn't Capitalism supposed to be good?

 As the story goes, in such a capitalist world, companies are competing to create the "best" products and those companies will create technological progress and prosperity for the society they operate in along the way.
 I think this part, which goes back to thinkers like Adam Smith or John Maynard Keynes and a lot of others, is not the problem.
 I even think fundamentally this picture of Capitalism is right.
 Capitalism and free trade are the driving forces behind why our world is in the place it is right now, with prosperity for many of the people in the world and climbing standards of living across all measures across the whole globe.
-This is something that most people actually don't even believe in, yet is factually true.
+This is something that most people  don't even believe in, yet is f true.
 For a good account of why and how this is true I can only recommend you go and read [The Better Angels of our Nature by Steven Pinker](#TODO).

 Yet, while we largely live in such a world, a world governed by free trade, and competing corporations, it's not the heaven that you would hope it would be.
 Smith's invisible hand (an idea introduced by him in his famous work [On the Wealth of Nations](#TODO)) works wonders, but somewhere along the way it also does quite a few horrible things.
 What are those things?